kumbulanit/t-sql/tech company/untitled/Module 9 - Grouping and Aggregating Data/Lesson3_Filtering_Groups_with_HAVING_Advanced.md

              AND ((SUM(ISNULL(p.Budget, 0)) - SUM(ISNULL(p.ActualCost, 0))) * 100.0) / NULLIF(SUM(p.Budget), 0) < 15
         THEN 'PRICING PRESSURE: Small projects with low margins indicate pricing issues'

-        WHEN c.Industry IN ('Retail', 'Manufacturing')
+        WHEN c.IndustryID IN ('Retail', 'Manufacturing')
              AND COUNT(CASE WHEN p.IsActive = 'Cancelled' THEN 1 END) * 100.0 / COUNT(p.ProjectID) >= 15
         THEN 'INDUSTRY CHALLENGES: Traditional industries may have different needs'